The Short Version

 I’ve been involved in shearing since 2004 when I took my first class in Maryland.
 I’d bought my farm in Boyds, Maryland in 2002 and within a week had brought home two little lambs.
 Well, of course, the lambs turned into sheep and the sheep needed to be sheared.
 In 2003 the shearer who came to my farm happened to mention to me that he’d learned in shearing school.
 I’d never heard of such a thing.
 How dandy!
 So I found a school and signed up.

 I went to learn how to shear my own sheep, as many people do (and, to be perfectly truthful, also to have a day off from a dreary office job).
 And, also as most people do, I found it difficult and daunting.
-But I bought myself a pair of shears and then went back and took another class.
+But I bought myself a pair of shears and when I found that I really had no good handle on the method, went back and took another class.
 I wasn’t entirely happy with the way the sheep were being treated in the class, and I decided that I wanted to learn how to shear gently and without harm to the animal and that if I became good enough, I would offer this as a service to people.

 In fact, a few folks started asking me to shear their sheep for them – oh my, I was green!
 But I persisted.
 One year I was lucky enough to get some hands-on learning from a Kiwi (New Zealand) shearer and began to see a bigger picture; I was truly at the bottom of the mountain.
 But I’m a stubborn type and it was all so interesting!

 Up till now I’d only been learning how to shear sheep, but at the relentless encouragement from my friend Matt Best, I travelled to upstate New York to do the alpaca shearing school.
 And then went to another one in Ohio.
 And another one in West Virginia.
 (I like school.
 I also like travelling.)